 Undergraduate Candidates report to the East Room at 9:30am, Saturday

 For Commencement FAQ's, click HERE

 In the middle of May, weather is usually mild.
 Depending on the forecast, guests may want to bring water, sunscreen, sunglasses, hats, and comfortable shoes.
-In case of rain, the ceremony will be moved indoors and tickets will be required.
-For more information on the rain plan, click here.
+Commencement will take place on the Quad lawn, rain or shine.

 The commencement ceremony includes: the academic procession, invocation, the national anthem, greeting from the president, student greeting, presentation of candidates for honorary degrees, honorary degree recipient and keynote speaker, (graduate ceremony has the addition of presenting doctoral candidates and hooding), presentation of college honors, presentation of candidates for degrees, conferring of degrees, alma mater and the recessional.